Grand Valley State University Women's Center

-The Women’s Center does not provide counseling, however we can get you connected to the campus Counseling and Career Development Center and other off campus services.
-Outside of counseling, we support a safe and nurturing environment.
+The Women’s Center does not provide counseling, however we can get you connected to the University Counseling Center and other off campus services.
+Outside of counseling, we provide personal advising and help deterimining next steps.

 Can I get a job at the Women's Center?

 The Women’s Center front office is staffed by GVSU students.
 You are welcome to come in and fill out an application to be considered for employment in the Women’s Center.